/cmux-agents

 - Verify after launch —

-wait_forfirst,get_agent_statesecond,read_screenonly for disputes - Workers = caller/current-workspace splits, audits/research = separate named workspaces unless the user explicitly asks for a different workspace
+wait_forfirst,get_agent_statesecond,read_screenonly for disputes - Workers = current-workspace splits, audits/research = separate named workspaces unless the user explicitly asks for same-workspace visibility

 - Sequential launch — brief spacing still helps on first-run biometric prompts